 If you’re new to your job and are experiencing the stress of being a new lawyer on top your daily responsibilities–what can you do to find a better balance?
 Does balance even exist?
 Here is what has worked for me:

 Two.
 Know your triggers.
 Triggers is such a buzz word, but it really does mean something.
 To be clear, all forms of lawyering is challenging because of the mental energy it requires.
 However, for attorneys that do direct client rep, you get a front-seat view of humans at their worst.
 You’ll hear of awful abuse and mistreatment clients experience, you’ll be harassed by opposing counsel, you’ll see how the system is used to malign and harm people that look like you, your siblings, your parents–all of it takes its toll on a person.
 And it’s impossible to not take it home with you.
 But the quicker you establish boundaries and find ways to limit your exposure to other people’s trauma the longer you will last with a healthier mindset.
+Besides, resorting to caffeine or other ‘superchargers’ might not help in the long run at all.
+What you have to do is develop a healthy stress response, and there are many ways to do that.
 What I find that works for me is knowing what triggers me.
 What types of cases make me feel uneasy?
 What is my limit in listening to certain cases?
 What are my tell-tale signs that I’m king of stressing out over the work?
 I’ve been doing this enough that I know when a case will be hard on me and I know how to reset myself when it is difficult.
 And it’s this recognition that allows me to continue to work with survivors and hear horrible stories without it burdening my personal life.
 But you can’t get to the second step without acknowledging how the work impacts you.

 Three.
 Find an outlet and resources.
 Another buzz word is self-care, which has been transformed into this idea of sheet masks and bath bombs (which are totally fine if that’s what you like!), but understanding how to treat/acknowledge your stress means really digging into what makes you feel better and being ok with the idea that your way to de-stress is different than others.
 For me, I need my house to be tidy by the time Sunday night rolls around.
 If I can’t sit and relax on Sunday night because chores didn’t get done, I know it will make the rest of my week feel off; so I do spend some of my weekend tidying up.
 I’m not a total nerd, I also like to hang out with friends, work on my writing, and totally spoil my two cats.
 Whatever works for you, but knowing you have something fun/creative/relaxing to focus on allows you to be present outside of your job duties.
 And your self-care can be as simple as getting more sleep!
-It’s amazing the difference being well-rested can make.
-When you’re starting a literally new type of lifestyle, it’s ok to start with baby steps.
+The difference being well-rested can make is huge, especially if you are living a hectic life.
+When you’re starting a new type of lifestyle, it’s ok to start with baby steps.
 Figure out the basics and then you can start adding guitar lessons or a running club or whatever thing you think may help you.

 And in terms of resources, if you have a partner or live with family–hell yeah everyone should be doing their fair share.
 Don’t take on the added burden of doing everything in the home on top of your work because that is exhausting.
 Also, if you can swing it financially, consider outsourcing certain things you loathe to do that will make your life easier–using a dry cleaning service, hire a cleaner, etc etc. Those are luxuries, for sure, but if you find yourself able to budget it for it, consider it.